Five years ago, I gave myself an assignment to photograph seven rivers, from source to sea, across the United States.

-Four years ago, I gave myself an assignment to photograph Seven Rivers across the United States.
-Since beginning the project in 2013, I have moved from San Francisco to rural South Georgia, started a farm and become a mother.
-The profound experiences afforded by my journey up and down each river have equally transformed my life.
+The profound experiences afforded by my journeys up and down each river have transformed my life.
 The rivers have embedded themselves into my being, shaping my role as mother, wife and artist.
-Water has woven its stories into my own- making it important to not only depict its narrative but to let it seep into daily conversations both in the studio and home.
+Water has woven its stories into my own, making it important to not only depict its narrative, but to let it seep into myself.